ipspace/netlab/docs/netlab/up.md

 * Start the virtual lab;
 * Deploy device configurations with **[netlab initial](initial.md)** command unless it was started with the `--no-config` flag

+You can use `netlab up` to create configuration files and start the lab, or use `netlab up --snapshot` to start a previously created lab using the transformed lab topology stored in `netlab.snapshot.yml` snapshot file.

 ## Usage

 ```text